jaeminche/ARCADE-GAME-Udacity-Front-End-ND/README.md

 	8. Vehicle-player collision resets the game.
 	9. Device-responsive design

-## To see the given instruction from Udacity
+## To See the Instruction Given by Udacity

 If you want to see what's been provided from Udacity and what's not, refer to https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true